 Steps in Accommodations Process

-- The student will meet with the Director of Disability Services to do a Needs Assessment and will be given multiple copies of the Needs Assessment Form to share with faculty and staff.
+- The student will meet with the Disability Services Office to do a Needs Assessment and will be given multiple copies of the Needs Assessment Form to share with faculty and staff.

 - In order to receive an academic accommodation the student must give his or her professors and the Coordinator of Tutoring copies of the Needs Assessment Form.
 A discussion will then take place regarding the recommended accommodations.

-- The professor will call the Director of Disability Services if there is a need for clarification or for discussion about any concerns that the professor has.
+- The professor will call the Disability Services Office if there is a need for clarification or for discussion about any concerns that the professor has.

-- The Director of Disability Services is available to assist students in receiving appropriate accommodations.
-Should a student, faculty, or staff member have questions about the required accommodations they should contact the Director of Disability Services who will bring together all parties to discuss alternatives.
+- The Disability Services Office is available to assist students in receiving appropriate accommodations.
+Should a student, faculty, or staff member have questions about the required accommodations they should contact the Disability Services Office who will bring together all parties to discuss alternatives.